GoogleCloudPlatform/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-grafana.md

         ./gradlew clean && ./gradlew shadowJar

-1. Replace the placeholders in the following command with values for your environment, and then run the command it in the project root directory:
+1. Replace the placeholders in the following command with values for your environment, and then run the command in the project root directory:

         cd build/libs && java -jar perf-data-loader-1.0.jar \
           --dataSet=[TARGET_DATASET] \